quicwg/base-drafts/draft-ietf-quic-transport.md

 Once all data for the stream has been received, the receive stream enters the "Data Recvd" state.
 This might happen as a result of receiving the same STREAM frame that causes the transition to "Size Known".
 In this state, the endpoint has all stream data.
-Any STREAM or STREAM_BLOCKED frames it receives for the stream can be discarded.
+Any STREAM or STREAM_DATA_BLOCKED frames it receives for the stream can be discarded.

 The "Data Recvd" state persists until stream data has been delivered to the application or application protocol.
 Once stream data has been delivered, the